![]() |

 How does MPS maintain test security?

-In order to ensure complete security, all clients must sign our Test Security Agreement and follow the instructions we supply in order to ensure that tests are not compromised.
-For online tests, clients are provided a unique login ID and password.
+In order to ensure test security, all clients must sign our Test Security Agreement and follow our established procedures in order to protect our tests and ensure they are not compromised.
 Our scoring systems are proprietary and are not subject to client review.
 Moreover, we do not provide review copies of tests for prospective clients.

 Does MPS provide assessments for jobs at the individual contributor level?

 Yes.
-The Work Team Simulator (WTS) is designed to identify contributors who seek an empowered work environment.
+The Work Team Simulator (WTS) comes in a booklet test format.
+It requires narrative responses to common situations encountered on the job.
+The WTS is designed to identify contributors who seek an empowered work environment.
 Those who do well on this test assume responsibility and work cooperatively in solving problems and meeting team goals.
 We have blue-collar and clerical versions available as well as special forms for police and fire.
-The Customer Service Simulator (CSS) identifies people who have a customer service orientation; and who can project responsiveness and sensitivity in dealing with customers (we also have a supervisory version of this test).
+The Customer Service Simulator (CSS) is available online, and is designed to identify people who have a customer service orientation, and who can project responsiveness and sensitivity in dealing with customers (we also have team leader and supervisory versions of this test).

 What is the Accomplishments Survey Interview (ASI)?